Larner Road Estate: Decline

 As early as the late 1960s, the Larner Road Estate became notorious for criminal activities, including violent crime, drugs, sexual crime and anti-social behaviour.
 In 2008, a teenager was stabbed to death in a violent attack on the estate.
 An infamous gang on the estate was known as RA or Rebel Assault.

 Demolition

-In December 2012, the London Borough of Bexley approved planning permission to redevelop the Larner Road Estate as Erith Park over the next five years in a reputed £120 million pound scheme.
+In December 2012, the London Borough of Bexley approved planning permission to redevelop the Larner Road Estate as Erith Park over the next five years in a reputed £120 million scheme.
 The new development at Erith Park is being developed by Orbit South Housing Association in partnership with the London Borough of Bexley and will offer 3,000 people new and modern affordable housing.
 Work began demolishing the estate in March 2013, the first tower block to come down was Pretoria House.
 This will be followed by the demolishment of Medina House, followed by Hamlet House, Norvic House and Verona House.